-- The ribosome slides over the mRNA molecule, leading to the release of one of the tRNAs (the one that is no longer carrying an amino acid) and the binding of another tRNA to the following codon. - The amino acid chain keeps growing as this process is repeated until a stop codon is reached, at which point the polypeptide breaks away from the tRNA and can fold and be modified to become a functional protein
+The amino acid chain keeps growing as this process is repeated until a stop codon is reached, at which point the polypeptide breaks away from the tRNA and can fold and be modified to become a functional protein.

-Figure 2.5: tRNA & ribosome structure
+Figure 2.11: Ribosome structure and tRNA.